-When deciding how to discuss your accommodations with your professors, instructors, or Program Administrators consider what they really need to know and what information is relevant to them.
+When deciding how to discuss your accommodations with your professors, instructors, or Program Administrators consider what they may need to know and what information is relevant to them to support your success in your academic program.
 If you're not sure how to request or discuss accommodations, connect with your Accessibility Advisor.

-You do not need to provide details about disability, diagnosis, or personal struggles.
+You do not need to provide details about disability diagnosis, or personal struggles.
 Instead, discuss your specific learning and accommodations needs and any limitations you might experience in meeting course requirements.